Artist in Residence Program

 Creativity is making marvelous out of the discarded.

 Legacy Architectural Salvage’s Artists in Residence are an inspiration—turning antique handcarts into coffee tables, crafting charcuterie boards out of reclaimed wood, and creating intricate collages from vintage ephemera.

 Mark Gansor is a native of Pittsburgh, Pennsylvania.
-In the early 90’s while supporting himself as a church organist and freelance piano accompanist, he began experimenting with decorative painting as a hobby.
-Soon it blossomed into a full-time profession.
-He now devotes his time to rendering decorative finishes, faux effects, plasters, and murals.
-He works in both residential and commercial settings and has painted in several buildings that are listed on the National Registry of Historic Places.
+In the early 1990s, while supporting himself as a church organist and freelance piano accompanist, he began experimenting with decorative painting as a hobby.
+Soon it blossomed into a full-time profession, with Mark rendering decorative finishes, faux effects, plasters, and murals throughout eastern North Carolina and the Grand Strand of South Carolina.
+He worked in both residential and commercial settings, including painting in several buildings that are listed on the National Registry of Historic Places.
 Completely self taught, he learned the painting craft through reading books and studying the work of others.
 He has been trained in the application of fine Venetian plasters and has taken master classes in Trompe l’oeil painting.
-He has painted in commercial and residential structures throughout North Carolina and the Grand Strand of South Carolina.
-For several years he has been painting works on canvas; in addition to Legacy Architectural Salvage, his work can be found at Art in Bloom Gallery.
+For roughly a decade, Mark has been painting works on canvas and has had very good success with it.
+He is represented by Art in Bloom gallery, located downtown.
+At Legacy Architectural Salvage, Mark finds endless interesting objects to paint!